-In collaboration with our favourite Clapton chef Nico Salzano of Dine with Nico, we have put together a great inspirational menu for the Christmas period.
+In collaboration with our favourite Clapton chef Nico Salzano of Dine with Nico, we put together a great inspirational menu for the Christmas period.
 Often nothing but the traditional dishes will do for the Christmas Day.
-But we also know that many of our customers are keen cooks themselves, always trying new recipes and looking for the perfect wine to match their dishes.
+But we also knew that many of our customers are keen cooks themselves, always trying new recipes and looking for the perfect wine to match their dishes.

 With this in mind, we worked closely with Nico to create a three course menu that we hope will inspire you to try one of these dishes.
-They are exciting and will certainly impress your guests but also feasible to put together in your home kitchen, using plenty of locally sourced and seasonal ingredients.
+They were exciting and will certainly impress your guests but also feasible to put together in your home kitchen, using plenty of locally sourced and seasonal ingredients.

 Jerusalem artichokes purée, confit duck egg yolk and truffle

 Nico poached the peeled Jerusalem Artichokes and added a dash of cream and butter before using a hand blender to create a smooth puree.

 To confit basically means to slow-cook an ingredient in fat.
 The term is often associated with duck confit, but can be employed for a host of ingredients.
 Confiting egg yolks is a modern technique, great for adding a little cheffy flair to home-cooked dishes.
 After separating the duck egg yolk from the whites, the yolk gets submerged in an oven-proof saucepan filled halfway with olive oil.
 When done (keep en eye on this as you don't want the yolk to overcook) remove the yolk with a slotted spoon so that your diners get the pleasure of breaking the yolk themselves.

 We have used our local Today sourdough bread to make sourdough croutons that will add a lovely crunchy texture.
 And the dish was garnished with some micro watercress and shaved summer truffle.